tambiasawo/netlfix-clone/README.md

 # Next.js + Tailwind CSS + Typescript

-This code uses [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js and Typescript.
+This app uses [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js and Typescript.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).

 ## How to use
 Simply click on the demo link and you will be redirected to the app web link hosted via Vercel.
 See below on how to sign in